 EXPEDITION ROUTE MAP

-Where John Storm is a fictional character, the Elizabeth Swan is an actual concept boat in the making based on a much modified trimaran hull configuration.
-The trimaran hull form has been used for hundreds of years to stabilize fishing canoes used by the Polynesians for hundreds of years before naval architects came on the scene.
+The trimaran hull form has been used by Polynesians for hundreds of years to stabilize fishing canoes before naval architects came on the scene.
 This design is the logical evolution from the Turbinia of Sir Charles Parsons (long thin hull), through the Cable & Wireless Adventurer of Nigel Irens (thin main hull with outriggers), taking account of the Turanor PlanetSolar of Immo Stroeher and Raphael Domjan, as to incorporating a large area of solar panels.

 Solar powered, or zero carbon world navigation events have now taken place for Aircraft, Cars and Boats with three such projects taking place in 2012.
 As the world is getting hotter, the race is on to cool our blue planet by showing politicians what is possible if you have the will to go our there and get it done.
 Change is only slowed by the establishment and the financial considerations of political backers like the oil and coal giants that supply most of our energy today - and are prone to price fixing to maintain high profits, even where that is immoral.
 But the technology is already available to make the switch to renewable energy happen - and this has been so for a long time.
 Our children will be the ones who suffer if we don't make a move soon.
 And we mean very soon.
 The days of black soot from diesel engines, power stations and cargo ships is coming to a close.
 Is it no wonder that in 2018 schoolchildren all over the world were striking for climate change action to protect their future.